-An engineer and registered patent attorney, Tripp has also counseled clients on all aspects of IP portfolio management, including prosecution, acquisition and licensing.
-He draws on this experience when advising clients on the strategic nexus associated with patent prosecution and litigation, which is increasingly more important in light of the new procedures available for challenging patents at the US Patent and Trademark Office (e.g., post grant review and inter partes review).
+In addition to his extensive trial experience, Tripp is a highly regarded strategist with a long track record of developing successful approaches for his clients.
+An engineer and registered patent attorney, Tripp has counseled clients on all aspects of IP portfolio management, including prosecution, acquisition and licensing.
+He draws on this experience when advising clients on the strategic nexus associated with patent prosecution and litigation, which is increasingly more important in light of the new procedures available for challenging patents at the U.S. Patent and Trademark Office (e.g., post grant review and inter partes review).

-Following graduation from law school, Tripp clerked for the Honorable David Folsom of the US District Court for the Eastern District of Texas.
-His clerkship experience extended over two years and exposed him to all aspects of the judicial system, including numerous patent infringement trials in both the Texarkana and Marshall Divisions of the Eastern District of Texas.
+Tripp clerked for the Honorable David Folsom of the US District Court for the Eastern District of Texas – which exposed him to all aspects of the judicial system, including numerous patent infringement trials in both the Texarkana and Marshall Divisions of the Eastern District of Texas.
 Before joining Mayer Brown, Tripp was a partner at a litigation boutique in Washington DC, and he practiced patent litigation at a large IP boutique before that.

 George Washington University Law School, LLM, Intellectual Property